 While a handful of β-lactamases were known in the early 1970’s, the number of β-lactamases has ever since been growing rapidly, especially with novel enzymes described, and the current dissemination of some enzymes in clinical isolates that undergo changes in their amino-acid sequence, yielding novel hydrolytic properties.
 The substrate specificities may be relatively narrow or broad including the extended-spectrum cephalosporins and the carbapenems.
 The class A enzymes (known primarily as penicillinases) tend to hydrolyze penicillins over cephalosporins as substrates although many variants may hydrolyze significantly broad-spectrum cephalosporins and carbapenems.
 The class B enzymes (metallo-β-lactamases) typically have an extremely broad-spectrum substrate specificity including all β-lactams except monobactams (aztreonam).
 The class C enzymes (cephalosporinases) tend to prefer cephalosporins as substrates whereas class D enzymes (oxacillinases) have an unusually high substrate preference for oxacillin and related penicillins.
 None of the marketed β-lactam molecules may resist to the hydrolysis by β-lactamases.

 The aim of the Beta-Lactamase DataBase (BLDB) is to compile sequence information as well as biochemical and structural informations on all the currently known β-lactamases.
 BLDB offers in addition tools to analyze β-lactamases and provides important links to the related web resources (NCBI, PDB, etc.).
-This comprehensive web-based database may provide at a glance useful insights in the structure-function relationships of β-lactamases, and thus allowing a better understanding of substrate specificities, determine key residues involved in substrate recognition and hydrolysis, and to forsee the impact of mutations in the hydrolysis profile.
+This comprehensive web-based database, which is updated on a weekly basis, may provide at a glance useful insights in the structure-function relationships of β-lactamases, and thus allowing a better understanding of substrate specificities, determine key residues involved in substrate recognition and hydrolysis, and to forsee the impact of mutations in the hydrolysis profile.

 Overall (167); class A (91); subclass B1 (35); subclass B2 (3); subclass B3 (6); class C (19); class D (13).